Ellington Residential Mortgage REIT

 3/7/2024

 spk00: Thank you.
-And at this time, if you would like to ask a question, please press star 1 on your telephone keypad.
-You may remove yourself from the queue by pressing star 2.
-And again, that is star 1 to ask a question.
+And at this time, if you would like to ask a question, please press star one on your telephone keypad.
+You may remove yourself from the queue by pressing star two.
+And again, that is star one to ask a question.
 Our first question will come from Doug Carter with UBS.
 Please go ahead.

 spk07: Thanks.
 Can you talk a little bit more about how you see the equity allocation to CLOs playing out?
 You know, kind of how much of equity could this be?
 Hi.
 Hey, Doug.

-spk05: How you doing?
+spk03: How you doing?
 Morning.
 Morning.
 Yeah, so I guess it's – I'm not going to answer that question, you know, directly.
-I'm just going to say That, you know, I love the strategy.
+I'm just going to say That, you know, I love this strategy.
 We have a great team here and a great track record.
 The more, you know, the more the better as far as I'm concerned.
 We, you know, as you know, we have constraints that we operate under, you know, as a REIT.
 We have the REIT tests, which are, you know, effectively mostly income-based.
 And at 40 Act, we have tests which are mostly more sort of capital allocation-based, but It also depends on your sort of financing strategy and your subsidiary structure.
-So, you know, we continue to grow and I don't wanna try to forecast where it's going.
+So we continue to grow, and I don't want to try to forecast where it's going.

 spk07: Okay.
-And then I guess just as you think about risk adjusted returns, kind of comparing agency and, and CLOs, you know, how do you think about kind of the upside downside in each to kind of the base case and, you know, kind of how that factors into kind of where you want to be?
+And then I guess just as you think about risk-adjusted returns, kind of comparing agency and CLOs, how do you think about kind of the upside-downside in each to kind of the base case and kind of how that factors into kind of where you want to be?

-spk05: Sure.
-Um, well, first of all, from a NIM perspective, you can see that, uh, I think Chris mentioned the NIM on our agency portfolio was probably in the low 200s, something like that.
-And the credit portfolio, including CLO, is I think 600.
+spk03: Sure.
+Well, first of all, from a NIM perspective, you can see that – I think Chris mentioned the NIM on our agency portfolio was probably in the low 200s, something like that.
+And the credit portfolio, including CLOs, I think 600.
 So even with a small bit of leverage, the CLO portfolio generates a greater leverage NIM dollar for dollar.
 Spreads have tightened.
 You can sort of see, go back to slide three, you can sort of see it differs based on coupon rates.
 But if you look at four and a half, for example, in the ZV spread, I'm just looking at year end, you know, something around the 9,100 level, you know, even if you leverage that a fair bit, you're still not quite there versus where you are on the CLO portfolio on a leveraging basis.
 So now the CLO portfolio obviously has kind of tail credit risk in a, you know, especially in a deep recession or something like that.
 So that's a factor for sure.
-It also has much fewer Delta hedging costs, right?
-I mean the thing that's Been really tough for agency REITs including us for the last few years is these, you know big moves in the market big gyrations and rates Cause you know and for us we like to stay hedged on interest rates and that's you know, frankly over a long period of time that's been key to our success and but it really cuts into book value over time, those delta hedging costs, and ultimately that's gonna cut into your dividend as well, right?
-So yeah, so the other thing though I would say is from a trading perspective, given the liquidity of agency, the opportunity for trading profits, including dialing up and down to what extent we hedge with TBAs is, probably that opportunity is probably greater in agencies because, you know, if you can make a point, just this is a hypothetical, if you can make a point on your assets by being, you know, timely in terms of when you add, when you take off, how you hedge, you know, leveraging that seven or eight times, I mean, that's a massive amount of boost to earnings.
+It also has much fewer delta hedging costs, right?
+I mean, the thing that's been really tough for agency REITs, including us for the last few years, is these, you know, big moves in the market, big gyrations in rates cause, you know, and for us, we like to stay hedged on interest rates.
+And that's, you know, frankly, over a long period of time, that's been key to our success.
+But, you know, it really cuts into book value over time, those delta hedging costs.
+And ultimately, that's going to cut into your dividend as well, right?
+So, yeah, so the other thing, though, I would say is from a trading perspective, right, given the liquidity of agency, the opportunity for trading profits, including dialing up and down to what extent we hedge with TBAs, is huge. probably that opportunity is probably greater in agencies because, you know, if you can make a point, just this is a hypothetical, if you can make a point on your assets by being, you know, timely in terms of when you add, when you take off, how you hedge, you know, leveraging that seven or eight times, I mean, that's a massive amount of boost to earnings.
 So, you know, there's a lot of pros and cons, right, for each sector.
 And there are opportunities for trading gains as well in CLOs.
 But, you know, it's not, I wouldn't say that the assets that we're buying there are super liquid.
 So it's, they're different.
 And, you know, like I said, we, you know, I love the strategy and I'd love to continue to see this grow as much as possible in CLOs.

 spk00: Next question will come from Nick Goberman.
 This is JMP.
 Please go ahead.